Accommodations for CE Participants

-- Readers and recorders must remain impartial during the CE Online session.
+- Readers and recorders must remain impartial during the CE training session.

 - Readers and recorders must not explain or attempt to interpret any of the instructions or learning materials.
 Reading and recording must be performed verbatim without clarifying, elaborating, interpreting or otherwise providing assistance with the meanings of words or answers.

-To request a reader, a recorder or both for a CE Online session, the requestor must complete the following procedure.
+To request a reader, a recorder or both for a CE training session, the requestor must complete the following procedure.